 Missing Peace Young Scholars Network

 Women in International Security partnered with the U.S. Institute of Peace, Human Rights Center at the University of California-Berkeley, and PRIO to host a workshop for the Missing Peace Young Scholars Network on June 4-5, 2015.
-The two-day workshop provide an opportunity for scholars to update Young Peace Scholar Network on their research, examine the current state of research and identify gaps, challenges and new strands of research on preventing and ending sexual violence.
+The two-day workshop provides an opportunity for scholars to update Young Peace Scholar Network on their research, examine the current state of research and identify gaps, challenges and new strands of research on preventing and ending sexual violence.
 In addition, invited scholars briefed Congressional Staffers on their research at a Bi-Partisan briefing.
 For more detailed information, including the agenda and biographies of participants, please click here.

 The Missing Peace Young Scholar network also released a brief in July that was supported through the partnership between USIP; Human Rights Center, UC-Berkeley Law; PRIO; and WIIS.
 Formed in 2013, the network comprises early-career researchers from a wide range of academic backgrounds committed to understanding and ending sexual violence in war.
 Members have met annually at USIP, most recently for a workshop in June 2015, to examine the current state of our knowledge and identify paths for future research on sexual violence in war.
 Kerry Crawford, Nicole Gerring, Sabrina Karim, Chloé Lewis, Clemence Pinaud, and Caroline Sarkis— network members—collaborated to write this Peace Brief based on insights from their research on topics related to sexual violence.
 Dr. Kerry Crawford is an assistant professor of political science at James Madison University.